 The Florida construction attorneys at Ansbacher Law assist its clients in all areas of construction law.
 Our firm has handled thousands of construction-related cases, ranging from contracts for lot or home purchases to extremely complex construction defect issues involving dozens of potentially responsible parties.
 In 2016, Ansbacher Law won a landmark verdict against D.R.
 Horton, America’s Homebuilder for $9.6 million-plus interest and attorneys’ fees resulting in a final judgment amount in excess of $12 million dollars.
 The jury ruled 100 percent in favor of our client and held America’s largest homebuilder responsible for the full cost to repair all of the defects of a large condominium complex.

 Construction Attorneys in Jacksonville, Florida Area

-The firm’s managing attorney, Barry Ansbacher, is the only attorney in North Florida who is board certified by The Florida Bar in both construction law and real estate law.
+The firm’s founding partner, Barry Ansbacher, is the only attorney in North Florida who is board certified by The Florida Bar in construction law, real estate law, and condominium and planned development law.
 He is a published author on subdivisions and other areas of construction law, as well as a frequent lecturer at The Florida Bar Construction Law Institute.